gagibran/udemy-java-the-complete-java-developer-course/README.md

     }
 }
 ```
-When we call the same **main** method from the [previous section](#inheritance), it prints out:
+When we call the same `main()` method from the [previous section](#inheritance), it prints out:
 ```
 Begin ingestion...
 Chomp, chomp
 Luna went for a walk!
 This animal is moving at 10 km/h.
 ```
-Here, since the **Animal** class has the **eat()** method, which prints `begin ingestion...`, we can override it in the child class (**Dog**) and add unique functionalities to it.
+Here, since the `Animal` class has the `eat()` method, which prints `begin ingestion...`, we can override it in the child class (`Dog`) and add unique functionalities to it.

 In this example, we're adding another print statement with the text `Chomp, chomp!`.

-Notice that we have a **super.eat()** statement.
+Notice that we have a `super.eat()` statement.
 This calls the original method from the super class with its functionalities.
 It is actually not required to have this line of code there.
 We can actually completely override the method if we want.

-The **@Overriding** annotation is actually not necessary, because if a class has a method that has the same name as a method in the parent class, we can call it by using the **super** keyword.
+The `@Override` annotation is actually not necessary, because if a class has a method that has the same name as a method in the parent class, we can call it by using the `super` keyword.
 If we don't use that keyword, the compiler will default the method call to the one in the child (or current) class.

-But, using the **@Override** annotation is a best practice for the language, because it improves the readability of the code by:
+But, using the `@Overriding` annotation is a best practice for the language, because it improves the readability of the code by:
 1. Informing that there is a method with the same name in the super class;
 2. If we really intend to override a method and misspell it, the compiler will warn us that there are no methods with that name in the super class.